codeisland/codeisland.github.io/_drafts/2015-03-16-nicole-pollock.md

 Lots of contracts, but no central repository of contracts.
 Hard to capture the moment when many contracts come up at once.
 That's the opportunity to shift to a more unified platform.

+Only working on her own right now, so hard to have immediate impact.
+Meeting with department heads, learning about process, tools and issues.
+Working to determine meaningful metric and data to track them.

+Also focusing on lean process, which means studying and documenting process.
+In the end, this will make for better data sets.